-- 1. Grip the TDR handles to the left and right of the display - 2.
-Push down on the handles maintaining a steady downward pressure to drive the rods into the soil until the sensor base is in contact with the soil surface.
-Refrain from any back and forth or side to side movement which can introduce air pockets into the soil medium which will alter the reading accuracy. - Caution: Exercise care not to bend or damage the rods - 3.
+- 1. Grip the TDR sensor block - Push down on the block maintaining a steady downward pressure to drive the rods into the soil until the sensor base is in contact with the soil surface.
+Refrain from any back and forth or side to side movement which can introduce air pockets into the soil medium which will alter the reading accuracy.
+Caution: Exercise care not to bend or damage the rods - 3.
 Press the READ button and observe the change in results on the top display